 - Academic Calendar

 SATA Peru, Fall 2013

-Professor Maria Amparo Cruz-Saco of the economics department will led the first SATA program in Lima, Peru during the Fall 2013 semester.
-SATA Peru will be hosted by the Universidad del Pacifico, one of Peru’s premier universities.
+Professor Maria Amparo Cruz-Saco of the economics department led the first SATA program in Lima, Peru during the Fall 2013 semester.
+SATA Peru was hosted by the Universidad del Pacifico, one of Peru’s premier universities.

 Housing & Cultural Immersion

-Professor Cruz-Saco will offer two courses that will be taught in English:
+Professor Cruz-Saco offers two courses that will be taught in English: